jquast/blessed/docs/pains.rst

 Where is brown, purple, or grey?
 --------------------------------

-There are **only 8 color names** on even a 16-color terminal:  The second eight colors are "high intensity" versions of the first in direct series.
-The colors *brown*, *purple*, and *grey* are not named in the first series, though they are available!
+There are **only 8 color names** on a 16-color terminal:  The second set of eight colors are "high intensity" versions of the first in direct series.

+The colors *brown*, *purple*, and *grey* are not named in the first series, though they are available:

 - **brown**: *yellow is brown*, only high-intensity yellow (``bright_yellow``) is yellow!

 - **purple**: *magenta is purple*.
-In earlier, 4-bit color spaces, there were only black, cyan, magenta, and white of low and high intensity, such as found on a common home computer of the time such as the `ZX Spectrum`_.
+In earlier, 4-bit color spaces, there were only black, cyan, magenta, and white of low and high intensity, such as found on common home computers like the `ZX Spectrum`_.

   Additional "colors" were only possible through dithering.
 The color names cyan and magenta on later graphics adapters are carried over from its predecessors.
-Although the color cyan remained true in RGB value on 16-color to its predecessor, magenta shifted farther towards blue from red becoming purple (as true red was introduced as one of the base 8 colors).
+Although the color cyan remained true in RGB value on 16-color to its predecessor, magenta shifted farther towards blue from red becoming purple (as true red was introduced as one of the new base 8 colors).

 - **grey**: there are actually **three shades of grey** (or American spelling, 'gray'), though the color attribute named 'grey' does not exist!